Atomium

 Attractions and Exhibitions

-Inside the Atomium, you’ll find a range of permanent exhibitions that delve into various aspects of science, history, and culture.
-From interactive displays to multimedia presentations, these exhibitions offer a captivating experience for visitors of all ages.
+Inside the Atomium, you’ll find permanent exhibitions that explore themes of science, history, and culture.
+These displays provide an engaging experience with interactive and multimedia elements suitable for all ages.

 Best Time to Visit